 - 1. Learning for life so that everyone in Wales learns, and continues to learn, developing their knowledge and skills, and engaging in experiences that are relevant to their lives today and into the future. - 2.
 Breaking down barriers so that excellent education opportunities and outcomes can be achieved by all learners, at all ages, in classrooms, online, and in work. - 3.
 A positive education experience for everyone, with learners and staff supported in their wellbeing and resilience, which is essential for improving education outcomes and life chances - 4.
-High-quality teaching and leadership, where everyone benefits from the best professional learning so that they can support the success of all learners, particularly those who are socio-economically disadvantaged. - 5.
+High-quality teaching and leadership, where everyone benefits from the best professional learning so that they can support the success of all learners, particularly those who are socioeconomically disadvantaged. - 5.
 Community based learning, with strong institutions engaging, integrating and being empowered by their communities. - 6.
 Cymraeg belongs to us all, giving every learner equal access to the language and everyone the opportunity to reach their potential.

-Eight Contributory Factors - as set out in Schedule 1 of the 23/24 of the Regional Consortia Grant:

-- 1. Enabling all learners, and in particular those from disadvantaged backgrounds to progress along their own learning pathway and raise their aspirations to achieve their full potential; - 2.
-Co-constructing a curriculum, which promotes a broad range of knowledge, skills and experiences and with a clear understanding of why these matter - 3.
-Ensuring the school environment supports learners' and practitioners' well-being. - 4.
-Supporting practitioners' understanding of what works in curriculum design by investing in the enquiry and pedagogic skills of all staff. - 5.
-Enabling ambitious professional learning for all practitioners in a school dedicated to being a learning organisation. - 6.
-Embedding reflection, self-evaluation and improvement within schools, with good school leadership as a pre-condition for that. - 7.
-Being at the heart of their communities building better relationships between schools and families, communities and employers to support and promote educational achievement and excellent employment, next steps education and training. - 8.
+National Resource for Eight Contributory Factors - as set out in Evaluation and Schedule 1 of the 23/24 of the Regional Improvement (NR:EI) Consortia Grant: 1.
+Enabling all learners, and in particular those from disadvantaged backgrounds to progress along their own School improvement learning pathway and raise their aspirations to achieve their full potential; guidance: framework 2.
+Co-constructing a curriculum, which promotes a broad for evaluation, range of knowledge, skills and experiences and with a clear understanding of why these matter improvement, and 3.
+Ensuring the school environment supports learners' and accountability practitioners' well-being.
+4. Supporting practitioners' understanding of what works in curriculum design by investing in the enquiry and pedagogic skills of all staff.
+5. Enabling ambitious professional learning for all practitioners Journey to curriculum roll in a school dedicated to being a learning organisation. out and work of CAMAU.
+6. Embedding reflection, self-evaluation and improvement within schools, with good school leadership as a pre-condition for that.
+7. Being at the heart of their communities - building better relationships between schools and families, communities and employers to support and promote educational achievement Schools as learning and excellent employment, next steps education and training. organisations 8.
 Listening to children and young people as they engage with their learning and supporting them in achieving their aspirations.